django-salesforce/django-salesforce/README.rst

 the objects in your SFDC instance (Salesforce .com) as if they were in a traditional database.

-Python 2.7.9+, 3.4 to 3.6, Django 1.8.4+, 1.9, 1.10, 1.11 are supported with
+Python 2.7.9+, 3.4 to 3.7, Django 1.10, 1.11, 2.0, 2.1 are supported with
-some limitations on raw queries, values_list() and values() methods.
+some limitations: on raw queries, values_list() and values() methods.

-Django 1.10 and 1.11 is currently supported without values(), values_list(), defer(), some raw() methods.
+Unsupported methost are currently: values(), values_list(), defer(), only() and some raw() queries.
 (All fixed in a development repository, waiting for review, consensus etc.)

-Pre-2.7.9 Python versions don't have the required TLS 1.1 support to use both production and sandbox Salesforce instances.
-PyPy may still work, but currently it's a challenge to get a PyPy build linked to a recent version of libssl.
+Pre-2.7.9 Python versions don't have the required TLS 1.1+ support required by Salesforce.
+PyPy versions compatible with supported Python versions are also supported.

 Quick Start
 -----------